 Indication: The "time of day start" must be encoded using 2 digits for the hour (hh), 2 digits for the minutes (mm) and 2 digits for the seconds (ss).
-Additional characters are added dependant on the time zone indication (UTC or offset to UTC).
+Additional characters are added dependant on the time zone indication hhmmss+hhmm (mandatory for local time with UTC offset)

+(UTC or offset to UTC).
 This conforms to ISO 8601.